Speckled dace: Description

 The speckled dace is normally small, usually less than 8 centimeters.
 They are recognized for having a thick caudal peduncle, bluntly pointed snout, small scales, and small eyes.
 They have inferior mouths and pharyngeal teeth that are strongly hooked and have a slight grinding surface.
 Typically, the teeth are seen to have a barbel at the end of each maxilla.
 The dorsal fin is located behind the pelvic fin and the anal fin normally has 7 rays.
-Speckled dace color varies, but most fish from this species that are over 3 centimeters, have dark speckles on the back and sides, dark blotches on side, a spot at the base of the caudal peduncle, and a stripe on the head.
+Speckled dace color varies, but most fish from this species that are over 3 cm, have dark speckles on the back and sides, dark blotches on side, a spot at the base of the caudal peduncle, and a stripe on the head.
 These fish are usually darker yellow to darker green with the belly color ranging from yellow to white.
 During breeding, both male and female fin bases turn orange to red, and males will often have red snouts and lips in addition.